Tjens23/AsteroidsFX/README.md

 To build and run the game:
 ```
 mvn clean install
-mvn -N exec:exec
+mvn exec:exec
 ```

 Controls:
 - Arrow keys to move
 - SPACE to shoot

-Build the project from the root folder with the following Maven command: mvn clean install
+- R to restart the game

-Run the project from root folder with following Maven command : mvn exec:exec
+Build the project from the root folder